-Require new industrial development to locate significant pollution sources as far away from sensitive receptors as possible.
-HS-P1.5 Require new sources of air pollution that will generate significant new air quality impacts or expose sensitive receptors to substantial increases in harmful emissions of TACs to prepare a Health Risk Assessment that identifies appropriate mitigation consistent with BAAQMD California Environmental Quality Act (CEQA) Air Quality Guidelines, based on the findings of the Health Risk Assessment.
+Require new industrial development to locate significant pollution sources at the maximum distance possible from sensitive receptors.
+HS-P1.5

+Require new sources of air pollution that will generate significant new air quality impacts or expose sensitive receptors to substantial increases in harmful emissions of TACs to prepare a Health Risk Assessment that identifies appropriate mitigation consistent with BAAQMD California Environmental Quality Act (CEQA) Air Quality Guidelines, based on the findings of the Health Risk Assessment.
 HS-P1.6

-Require that any mitigation of air quality impacts occur onsite to the extent feasible to provide the greatest benefit to local residents.
-For mitigation that relies on offsets, require that the offsets be obtained from sources as near to the project site as possible.
+Require that any mitigation of air quality impacts occur onsite to the extent feasible to provide the greatest benefit to residents in neighboring communities most impacted.
+For mitigation that relies on offsets, require that the offsets be obtained from sources as near to the project site as possible or from sources that would improve air quality in an Impacted Community.
 If the project site is within or adjacent to an Impacted Community, require offsets/mitigation within that community unless determined infeasible by the County.
-HS-P1.7 Require construction activities that involve large grading operations to implement additional construction measures identified in BAAQMD's CEQA Guidelines to reduce air pollutant emissions.
+HS-P1.7 Encourage modernization projects at existing industrial facilities that support State energy and climate goals and achieve all of the following: - (a) Improved community and worker health and safety. - (b) Enhanced environmental protection. - (c) Significant reductions in criteria pollutants, TACs, and GHGs using Best Available Retrofit Control Technology when applicable. - (d) Timely remediation of preexisting and future on- and off-site contamination as a component of the project or through a fully funded work program that restores the site to a condition suitable for commercial or industrial use, or to a higher standard when determined necessary and feasible on a case-by-case basis.
 HS-P1.8

-Require new or expanded commercial and industrial projects exceeding 25,000 square feet of gross floor area to be near zero-emissions (NZE) operations, including the facilities themselves and the associated fleets.
-Require all necessary measures, such as the following, to achieve NZE: - (a) Reduce on-site energy consumption and increase on-site energy generation and energy storage. - (b) Provide adequate on-site ZE vehicle-capable parking for all anticipated truck traffic to prevent idling and off-site queuing. - (c) Provide electrified loading docks with receptacles allowing plug-in of refrigerated trailers. - (d) Use heavy-duty trucks that are model year 2014 or later and expedite a transition to ZE trucks by establishing a clear timeline for electrification of trucks as they become commercially available.
-Ensure contracts with motor carriers include air quality incentives or requirements, such as providing incentives to fleets that meet United States Environmental Protection Agency (EPA) SmartWay standards or requiring use of ZE or near NZE trucks.

-- (e) Use a "clean fleet" of delivery vehicles as they become commercially available, but no later than 2025. - Use ZE yard equipment, such as forklifts, pallet trucks (f) and jacks, and stackers. - Implement practices to control and remove fugitive (a) dust and other contaminants from paved areas.
+Require new or expanded commercial and industrial projects resulting in 25,000 square feet or more of gross habitable floor area, such as warehouses and other large enclosed buildings, to be near zero-emission operations, including the facilities themselves and the associated fleets.
+Require all necessary measures, such as the following, to achieve near zero emissions: (a) Reduce on-site energy consumption and increase on-site energy generation and energy storage. - Provide adequate on-site zero-emission-vehicle parking for all anticipated truck traffic to prevent idling and off-site queuing. - Provide electrified loading docks with receptacles allowing plug-in of refrigerated trailers. - Use heavy-duty trucks that are model year 2014 or later and expedite a transition to zero-emission trucks by establishing a clear timeline for electrification of trucks as they become commercially available.
+Ensure contracts with motor carriers include air quality incentives or requirements, such as providing incentives to fleets that meet United States Environmental Protection Agency (EPA) SmartWay standards or requiring use of zero-emission or near-zero-emission trucks. - Use a "clean fleet" of delivery vehicles as they become commercially available, but no later than 2025. - Use zero-emission yard equipment, such as forklifts, pallet trucks and jacks, and stackers. - Implement practices to control and remove fugitive dust and other contaminants from paved areas.
 Uses with fewer than five vehicles domiciled on-site are exempt from this policy.
 HS-P1.9